banodoco/Reigh/structure.md

 - **ImageGallery.tsx**: Displays generated images; supports delete, upscale, "apply settings", drag-to-shot, and navigation between images in fullscreen modal
 - **ImageDragPreview.tsx**: Renders the visual preview for single or multiple images being dragged from the ShotImageManager
 - **SettingsModal.tsx**: Modal for API key entry/saving to database (uses useApiKeys hook).
 Replaces localStorage-based approach
-- **PromptEditorModal.tsx**: Modal for bulk prompt editing, AI-assisted generation/refinement
+- **PromptEditorModal.tsx**: Modal for bulk image prompt editing, AI-assisted generation/refinement.
+Simplified interface with single prompt field "What prompts would you like to generate?" and existing prompts included as context by default.
 - **LoraSelectorModal.tsx**: Browse/select LoRA models.
 Supports filtering by `lora_type` (e.g., "Flux.dev", "Wan 2.1 14b")
 - **CreateProjectModal.tsx**: Dialog to create new project (uses ProjectContext.addNewProject).
 Project names are limited to 30 characters maximum.
 - **ProjectSettingsModal.tsx**: Dialog to update project name/aspect ratio (uses ProjectContext.updateProject).
 Project names are limited to 30 characters maximum.
 Includes "Crop to project size when uploading images" checkbox that persists across sessions